aaron-schroeder/distilling-flask/README.md

 run to a database, and view the long-term effects of training in a training log dashboard.

+A [demo app](https://fit.trailzealot.com) is available to view on my website.

 See the [Running the App](#running-the-app) below to see how everything works.

 ---